 ABOUT THE ARTIST

-Tom and Jessica knew Lottie Parker via industry stuff, but it took a bit to realize she had a hidden talent - making awesome art work.
-They're incredibly happy, proud and smitten with the labels she created.
+We knew Lottie Parker via industry stuff, but it took a bit to realize she had a hidden talent - making awesome art work.
+We're incredibly happy, proud and smitten with the labels she created.

 Lottie's Bio -

 Parker received her MFA in Arts Leadership from Seattle University in Seattle, WA and holds a BFA in Printmaking from Pacific Lutheran University in Tacoma, WA.
 She has shown regionally at the Karen Phillips Gallery, the Columbia Center for the Arts, and the Downtown Tacoma Block Party among others.